tom-90/RROx/index.md

 - When running RROx on a client in a multiplayer session, controlling switches and remotely controlling locomotives is disabled while driving in F-mode.
 This is a limitation of the way RROx interacts with the game.
 - Teleporting does not work for clients in multiplayer.
-- When the game is running in `Native Fullscreen`-mode, the minimap will not show.
-Please switch to any other mode to get the minimap to work.

 ## Changelog